 IP streaming

-But everything stands or falls with the use of the right decoder. a well-written decoder (software) that uses the right hardware (graphics cards) can decode almost without latency (+/-20-40ms) Add to that the latency of the camera and the HDMI input lag of screens (good screens +/- 5-8ms, TVs can go up to 30-50ms).
+But everything stands or falls with the use of the right decoder.
+A well-written decoder (software) that uses the right hardware (graphics cards) can decode almost without latency (+/-20-40ms) Add to that the latency of the camera and the HDMI input lag of screens (good screens +/- 5-8ms, TVs can go up to 30-50ms).
+Even better are modern hardware decoders.
 Please note that H.264/265 are NOT slow codecs if implemented in the right way, example of it is the IP viewing in the same room with our NATO meeting case study.

 Avonic cameras